What Services Does SafetyNet Wireless Offer

-How to Qualify for Lifeline and ACP to Receive a SafetyNet Wireless Free Phone?
+Is it Possible to Get a SafetyNet Wireless Free Phone?

-Secondly, you must be a resident of one of the states where SafetyNet Wireless offers its Lifeline/ACP discounts – California, Colorado, Georgia, Kentucky, Michigan, Missouri, New York, Oklahoma, Pennsylvania, or Wisconsin.
+To be eligible for the SafetyNet Wireless Lifeline/ACP program and to secure a complimentary SafetyNet Wireless phone, you must satisfy specific criteria: Initially, you must be either 18 years old or an emancipated minor.
+Additionally, you must be a resident in one of the states where SafetyNet Wireless extends its Lifeline/ACP discounts – California, Colorado, Georgia, Kentucky, Louisiana, Michigan, Missouri, New York, Oklahoma, Pennsylvania, or Wisconsin.
+Finally, you need to fulfill at least one of the FCC-determined Lifeline/ACP eligibility conditions.

 Lifeline Eligibility Criteria

-A household is Lifeline-eligible if it or one of its members meets one of the following requirements:
+A household qualifies for Lifeline if it or any of its members meet one of the following criteria:

 - The annual household income is 135% or less of the Federal Poverty Guidelines.

-A household is Lifeline-eligible if it or one of its members meets one of the following requirements:
+A household is eligible for Lifeline if it or any of its members meet the following criteria:

 - The annual household income is 200% or less of the Federal Poverty Guidelines.